Arab European League: Homophobia

 Salon.com states that an AEL official called for the death penalty for homosexuals prior to assuming a leadership position within the group.
 In 2003, the political party Agalev (currently known as Groen!) attempted to place posters in Antwerp of gay and lesbian couples kissing while dressed in Islamic attire.
 The AEL considered it blasphemous and as an insult to Islam because according to them, the Qur'an explicitly forbids homosexuality.

+Dissolution

+The Arab European League was officially dissolved by court order on November 26, 2007, with the liquidation process completed on December 20, 2010.